CommandersAct/Android/TCSDK/README.md

 <li>Enable the debug logs if you have any doubt.</li>
 <li>Check if TagCommander is called when you think it is.
 You should see it in the console logs.</li>
 <li>Make sure you have the latest version.</li>
-<li>Check if you are not stripping part of Tag Commander with ProGuard.</li>
+<li>Check if you are not stripping part of the module with ProGuard.</li>
 </ul>
 </blockquote>
 <h2 id="common-errors-with-the-tagging-plan">Common errors with the tagging plan</h2>